Ralphcodev/odin-recipes/README.md

 # odin-recipes
-created a directory and named as recipes
+Created new directory with 3 food recipes